giovantenne/hardypress-statuskit/site/content/incidents/cloud-provider-outage-causing-api-downtime.md

 ---

 **Resolved**: AWS experienced network connectivity issues.
-The issue has been resolved and the service is operating normally.
+The issue has been resolved and the service is operating normally. {{< track "2018-07-19T02:51:42.000Z" >}